In this section:

 After spending many years in various roles in the private sector, including as a hotel accountant, Chris spent the last ten years working in the not-for-profit education area.
 He joined FENTO (Further Education National Training Organisation) in November 2000.
 FENTO and four other national training organizations, which included among other projects work-based learning, libraries and archives, merged to become Lifelong Learning UK in January 2005.
 He was chosen to be the financial controller and the company grew from twenty people to nearly two hundred within three years.
 Chris' most recent commitment in to the charity world was at last year’s London Marathon, where he raised nearly five thousand pounds for the Motor Neurone Disease Association by walking the marathon backwards - Buckingham Palace to Greenwich!

 Jo Moorby joined the QNI in October 2005 and became Welfare Administrator in March 2006.
 The QNI is committed to providing financial support to nurses in the community when they are in times of financial duress through illness or other life crisis.
 Jo’s work at the QNI centres on providing this support and she is proud to work for an organisation that takes such good care of its clients.
 Previous to working at the QNI, Jo worked for several years in various administrative roles in an NHS Mental Health Trust.
 Jo is married and has two grown up daughters.
 As one daughter lives in Spain , Jo is learning Spanish and although a graduate in linguistics, she says that she is finding it more difficult than she anticipated!

-020 7549 1422
+020 7549 1416

 020 7549 1408

-Matthew has worked for a number of voluntary organisations in the UK and the US, in areas including health education, youth work, environment, and heritage.
-He has also worked at the Charity Commission.
-He currently volunteers for Tottenham Civic Society and SAVE Britain's Heritage.
+Matthew joined the QNI in 2008.
+He has previously worked for a number of voluntary organisations in the UK and the US, in areas including health education, youth work, environment, and heritage.
+He has also worked for the Charity Commission, and is currently involved with a number of voluntary organisations in London.

-020 549 1404
+020 7549 1404

 020 7549 1407